DethAriel/ng-recaptcha/CONTRIBUTING.md

 ## Running demo

-In order to run the demo you need to `npm run demo`.
+In order to run the demo you need to `yarn demo`.
 Then the demo site will be available at http://localhost:9000/ng-recaptcha/.

+## Maintainer notes

+To release a package, run `npm version <MAJOR>.<MINOR>.<PATCH>`